Munrow History, Family Crest & Coats of Arms

 The story of the Munrow family begins in ancient Scotland among the Pictish clans.
 The Munrow family lived near the foot of the river Roe in the Irish county of Derry.
 The Gaelic form of the name is Rothach, which means a man of Ro or a man from Ro.

 The surname Munrow was first found in Cromartyshire, where they were descended from Donadl O'Kane and his Irish sept, who left their homeland at the mouth of the river Roe, in Ireland and settler in Ferrindonald in Cromarty, in the 11th century.
 Other historians suggest the name was originally Monrosse, because they were Mountaineers of Ross.
 In this case, their traditional origin is from the Siol O'Cain, an ancient Pictish tribe descended from Anselan O'Cain in North Moray, which also produced the Buchanans and the MacMillans.

-Important Dates for the Munrow family
+Early History of the Munrow family

 This web page shows only a small excerpt of our Munrow research.
 Another 419 words (30 lines of text) covering the years 1210, 1230, 1476, 1651, 1505, 1680, 1602, 1693, 1697, 1729 and 1719 are included under the topic Early Munrow History in all our PDF Extended History products and printed products wherever possible.

 Munrow Spelling Variations

 Translation has done much to alter the appearance of many Scottish names.
 It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Munrow has appeared Monroe, Monro, Monrow, Munroe, Munro, Munrow and many more.

 Early Notables of the Munrow family (pre 1700)